 That night was eight years ago, and it certainly hasn’t become easier to be a mental health professional since then.
 Burgeoning caseloads, financially strained agencies, high-acuity clients, evasive insurance companies, increasing paperwork and productivity standards, and, oh yeah, a global pandemic have clinicians facing what feels like an insurmountable amount of stress.
 So much stress, in fact, that I can’t be the only one questioning my career choice and fantasizing about taking a job at a doggie daycare.
 (In my version I just play with cute puppies all day and don’t have any of the other gross responsibilities.
 But I digress.)

 Holding others’ pain while we sort through our own emotions and life experiences isn’t new.
 It’s part of the job.
-But 2020, which brought on stress that no one could have prepared for, has made the current conditions for therapists unsustainable and likely to lead to burnout.
+But COVID-19, which brought on stress that no one could have prepared for, has made the current conditions for therapists unsustainable and likely to lead to burnout.
 Chronic apathy, detachment, and cynicism are all hallmarks of burnout, and, when left unattended, they can permeate our entire lives.
 Burnout can also be difficult to recognize, particularly in a profession where the only objective is to help others.
 So where is the line between being a “good” therapist and giving too much of yourself away?

 There’s certainly a larger conversation to be had, eventually, about how the mental health care system creates burnout conditions in the first place.
-But as 2021 begins, we’re all still in the thick of helping clients navigate unprecedented grief, stress, and hardship while simultaneously dealing with our own.
+But as the new year begins, we’re all still in the thick of helping clients navigate unprecedented grief, stress, and hardship while simultaneously dealing with our own.
 Right now, traditional self-care, a viable antidote to burnout, feels like too much to ask of clinicians who often struggle with it even in the best of times.

 So how do we hit the reset button as we begin a new year?
 Research on burnout across professions says the answer to burnout isn’t less work but rather more meaning and an increased sense of efficacy.
 As therapists, we’ve already chosen meaningful work, but how can we increase our sense of efficacy?
 Organizational psychologist Adam Grant says the answer is achieving small wins in our daily life.